laosfoundation/brc721/README.md

 For detailed operational instructions, setup steps, and protocol references, consult the [project wiki](https://github.com/laosfoundation/brc721/wiki).

-**Disclaimer:** This is experimental software released under the MIT License (`LICENSE`) and comes with no warranties or guarantees of any kind.
+**Disclaimer:** This is experimental software released under the GPLv3 License (`LICENSE`) and comes with no warranties or guarantees of any kind.